 Spinal injuries in dogs range from mild to severe.
-Spinal issues may be brought on by a minor or major trauma.
-Other simply occur because of genetic predisposition.
+Spinal issues may be brought on by minor or major trauma.
+Others simply occur because of genetic predisposition.

-Intervertebral disc disease is a somewhat common spinal issue in dogs.
-When a dog has IVDD, one or more discs in-between the vertebrae rupture, or herniate, causing disc material and inflammation to put pressure on the spinal cord.
+Intervertebral disc disease (IVDD) is a somewhat common spinal issue in dogs.
+When a dog has IVDD, one or more discs in-between the vertebrae bulges or ruptures, causing disc material and inflammation to put pressure on the spinal cord.
 This causes pain and can lead to paralysis.
-Many owners report drunken gait or complete inability to... walk (especially in the rear limbs).
+Many owners report drunken gait or complete inability to walk (especially in the rear limbs).
 Signs may appear gradually or come on suddenly.
 In some cases, IVDD can be managed with medications and rest.
 However, more serious cases require surgery.